Something's Got a Hold on Me: Cover versions and samples

 "Something's Got a Hold on Me" has been covered on numerous occasions.
 In 1973, it was covered by the choir of the infamous People's Temple cult under Jim Jones.
 The song also appears on the Belgian band Vaya Con Dios' second studio album, Night Owls, released in 1990.
 The album achieved great international success, selling around 2 million copies worldwide.
 On March 30, 2004, Natalie Cole performed "Something's Got a Hold on Me" at the Apollo Theater in New York City.
 In 2010, American singer-songwriter Christina Aguilera also covered it for the soundtrack album Burlesque.
 The version by Aguilera met with favorable reviews from critics; a writer from Blogcritics wrote that "[the song] really digs in and makes them show stoppers" and "[it] suits her voice perfectly", while Stephen Thomas Erlewine from Allmusic picked "Something's Got a Hold on Me" as one of the three best songs from the soundtrack.
 Jools Holland, with Paloma Faith, recorded a version for his 2012 album, The Golden Age of Song.
 Australian R&B singer Jessica Mauboy recorded a cover version of the track and released it as a single exclusively in Australia in 2013.

 Blues vocalist Beth Hart and guitarist Joe Bonamassa included the track on their 2011 album of blues and soul covers, Don't Explain.
 They also released a live version recorded at the Royal Theater Carré in 2013 on their Live in Amsterdam DVD.

 Doi-Oing was the first artist to sample "Something's Got a Hold on Me" in his 1991 song "Good Feeling".
 In 2006, electronic music artist Pretty Lights sampled the song again in his track "Finally Moving" from the album Taking Up Your Precious Time.
-In 2011, two smash hits sampled "Something's Got a Hold on Me": "Levels" by Swedish DJ Avicii and Flo Rida's "Good Feeling".
+In 2011, two smash hits sampled "Something's Got a Hold on Me": "Levels" by Swedish DJ Avicii, and "Good Feeling" by American rapper Flo Rida.